 “I offloaded all footage from each day to one 750GB hard drive as MXF files, and to a second 750GB drive as QuickTime movies exported from Imagine Products’ HD Log Gold,” Smith said.
 “The MXF files would be my copy for future editorial purposes, and the QuickTimes were made so TIGHAR staff would have access to all footage simply by connecting the drive to a computer—one of the huge advantages of file-based acquisition.”

 TIGHAR and Mr. Smith have been to the island several times in their efforts to find conclusive evidence.
-So far they’ve turned up only circumstantial evidence of an American castaway including the remains of several campfires, and U.S.-made items smith dronesuch as a jackknife, a woman’s compact, a zipper pull, and glass jars.
+So far they’ve turned up only circumstantial evidence of an American castaway including the remains of several campfires, and U.S.-made items such as a jackknife, a woman’s compact, a zipper pull, and glass jars.

 Mark as it’s turned out has proven to be a great Beta tester for Imagine Products and a friend for over a decade – and he looks pretty cool flying a drone!